-Introduction to sociology 2300-MWŚN-WS
+Introduction to Sociology 2300-MWŚN-WS

 The aim of the seminar is to introduce students to basic sociological issues and theories.
 Subsequent classes are subordinated to introducing key issues for sociology, such as society, social facts, identity, homeland, foreigners, conflict, power, relations between society and culture, and postmodernity.
 Reading and joint interpretation of many classic texts is to help build a foundation for the sociological analysis of reality, not only the educational one.